ankitects/anki-manual/src/getting-started.md

 been placed under a tree are often called "subdecks", and top-level decks are sometimes called "super decks" or "parent decks".

-Anki starts with a deck called “default”; any cards which have somehow become separated from other decks will go here.
+Anki starts with a deck called "Default"; any cards which have somehow become separated from other decks will go here.
 Anki will hide the default deck if it contains no cards and you have added other decks.
 Alternatively, you may rename this deck and use it for other cards.